Joining at 11+

 In year 7, 8 & 9 students are able to try a wide variety of sports including netball, football, athletics, volleyball, gymnastics, trampolining, cricket, rounders, tag rugby, cross country and health and fitness.
 In Year 9 the students also get the opportunity to complete part of their Bronze Duke of Edinburgh in their PE lessons.
 From Year 10 girls have the opportunity to go skiing

-All pupils study Spanish in Year 7 as well as Latin.
-In Year 8 they study Spanish and either French or German and continue to study two languages in Year 9.
-In. addition all pupils in Years 7, 8 and 9 study Latin.
+Pupils can choose between French, German and Spanish in Year 7.
+In Year 8 they can choose a further modern language (French, German or Spanish) and continue to study two languages in Year 9.
+In addition all pupils in Years 7, 8 and 9 study Latin.
 In Year 10 pupils choose at least one modern foreign language to study at GCSE level.

 Do you provide a school bus service for pupils?